The effects of shiatsu on post-term pregnancy:using an audit to establish a research base

 For me it is exciting as it puts shiatsu in the news and shows how safe and effective it can be during pregnancy.
 It also shows what a valuable self help tool it is – that some aspects of shiatsu can be shown to midwives, and also parents, and that they are able to use it themselves both safely and effectively.
 Finally it shows how important it is for us as practitioners to keep good records of the work that we do, so that we can ultimately present our findings to underpin research.

-In fact, the audit began as a piece of coursework carried out by a midwife who attended my 6 day course for midwives at the local hospital.
-By the nature of this course, I have tended to simplify the shiatsu approach to some specific techniques and approaches to make it accessible to midwives within a short space of time.
-In fact, when in reality I as a shiatsu practitioner work with “induction of labour” , I am assessing the individual drawing upon all my skills.
+In fact, the audit began as a piece of coursework carried out by a midwife who attended my full 6 day course for midwives at my local hospital, St Michael’s in 2000.
+Due to the nature of this course, I have tended to simplify the shiatsu approach to some specific techniques and approaches to make it accessible to midwives within a short space of time.
+In reality when I as a shiatsu practitioner work with “induction of labour”, I am assessing the individual drawing upon all my skills.
 I may use those 3 points in my work, but I also often use a range of other approaches, from simply balancing overall energy, focusing more on extraordinary vessel meridians and points or more on achieving a structural (often sacral ) release, or by connecting the mother with her baby and her emotions.

 “Post-term women who used shiatsu were significantly more likely to labour spontaneously than those who did not (chi-square test, p = 0.038).
 Of those who had used shiatsu, 17% more went into spontaneous labour compared to those who were not taught shiatsu.
 If those who had emergency caesarean sections (15) are excluded from the analysis, the difference between the groups is even greater with 68% (41) of spontaneous labours in the shiatsu group and 46% (31) in the comparison group (22% difference, chi-square test, p = 0.012).”